SchedulingKit

 SchedulingKit's Buffer Time feature ensures you never get trapped in wall-to-wall meetings.
 Set automatic padding before and after each appointment type — 10 minutes to wrap up notes after a client call, 15 minutes to prepare before a sales demo, or 30 minutes between deep-work sessions.
 Buffer times are invisible to clients; they simply see fewer available slots.
 The system also supports minimum notice periods so nobody books a same-day appointment when you need lead time, and daily meeting caps that block bookings once you've hit your limit.
 For professionals who need to protect their energy and productivity, buffer time turns your calendar from a source of stress into a sustainable schedule.

-Understanding Buffer Time & Meeting Padding
+Why Buffer Time & Meeting Padding Matters

 Configurable buffer before and after meetings